scornejob/gpuvmem/README.md

 The normal flow of the program starts by creating a synthesizer, creating an optimizer, creating an objective function, and adding the Fi to the objective function

-All the objects to image experience must be created by their respective factory
+All the objects must be created by their respective factory

 The number of available images is determined by the -z command